 Top Three Books Set in Italy

-Cucina Tipica by Andrew Cotto
+1. Cucina Tipica by Andrew Cotto

-The Other Side of the Tiber by Wallis Wilde-Menozzi
+2. The Other Side of the Tiber: Reflections on Time in Italy by Wallis Wilde-Menozzi

-Fleeting Rome by Carlo Levi
+3. Fleeting Rome by Carlo Levi

-When it comes to Carlo Levi, his book “Christ Stopped at Eboli” takes most of the credit.
-Therefore I felt, no one around me knew of this book.
-Fleeting Rome is a memoir, so raw and magnificent that it feels like you are walking in Rome!
-Written immediately after the Second World War, the vivid observations of the piazze and the fontane made me miss Rome.
-I think it will resonate more with those who have either lived in the city or traveled there.
+When it comes to Carlo Levi, his book “Christ Stopped at Eboli” bags most of the credit.
+Fleeting Rome is an underrated memoir by the author.
+It is raw and magnificent and almost feels as if you’re walking in Rome with the author!
+Written immediately after the Second World War, the book captures rare and vivid observations of the city, from it’s piazze and fontane to its small vicoli and big markets.
+Don’t be put off by the subtitle “In Search of La Dolce Vita” because Levi’s evocative prose will do the right justice to the Eternal City!
+That being said, Fleeting Rome will resonate more with those who have either lived in Rome or traveled at some point.